-To exemplify the role played by dynamic unravelling, Figure 4 plots the no-trade probabilities with and without endogenous noise trader participation over the region of the state space with bid-ask spreads that rise when the price falls $(P{t-1}^ \geq P')$.
-Observe in the model with endogenous noise trader participation that when the price falls and spreads rise, the no trade probability rises by more than the model without noise trader participation.
-Moreover, as the no-trade price is less than P{t-1}^ (see Figure 2), each occurrence of no-trade widens spreads (see Figure 3) and makes it yet more likely that there will be greater no-trade in the future, which is exactly the dynamic unravelling mechanism this paper highlights.
+To exemplify the role played by dynamic unravelling, Figure 4 plots the no-trade probabilities with and without endogenous noise trader participation over the region of the state space with bid-ask spreads that rise when the price falls $(P{t-1}^ \ge P')$.
+Over this region, each no-trade event lowers the shadow price P_t^ (see Figure 2) and increases bid-ask spreads (see Figure 3), generating dynamic unravelling.
+That the no-trade probability is increasing under K is guaranteed by Proposition 3.
+Proposition 4 implies that the probability under K (blue line) must lie above the probability under K' (orange line).
+In this example, one can moreover observe in the model with endogenous noise trader participation that when the price falls and spreads rise, the no-trade probability rises by more than the model without noise trader participation.15